 Are you picking up the Gilbert?
 If you’re intimidated like I was, please give it a try anyway!
 Helen’s instructions are basically like she’s sitting next to you holding your hand through it and you’ll be a more confident sewist after you complete it.

 I hope y’all are all doing well during these tumultuous times and that sewing brings you the joy and relaxation you very much deserve,

-We have more posts about Gilbert coming your way this week!
+We have more posts about the Gilbert Top coming your way this week!
 Check back later for more guest blog reviews, pattern hacks, and Gilbert inspiration!